Quelli che benpensano: Background

 The song is a political and social denounce: it criticizes the vices and hypocrisy of the upper middle and upper classes, the capitalist culture and the attitude of social and political careerism of the so-called yuppies (a figure which was very present in the society of the 1980s and early 1990s).
 In particular, it is critical towards social climbers: figures who display rampant consumerism, exclusively interested in appearance, money and success and lacking qualms and morals.
 In the lyrics, they are defined "like lizards [who] climb", for whom "the imperative is to win and not let anyone else participate", because "in the logic of the game the only rule is to be shrewd".

 The track also references a biblical quote from Saint Matthew's Parable of the Workers in the Vineyard, but edited: "the last will be last, if the first are unreachable".

 In 1998, the song was awarded as the best Italian song of 1997 at Premio italiano della musica and has been certified double platinum in Italy.

 It also features samples from the songs "Dawn Comes Alone", composed by Jack Arel and performed by French singer Nicole Croisille (under the pseudonym Tuesday Jackson) for the soundtrack of the film The Young Wolves, and "Blue Juice", composed by Jimmy McGriff.

-In 2023, Italian deputy and anti-mafia activist Francesco Borrelli quoted the song during a speech in the Parliament.
+In 2023, Italian deputy and anti-mafia activist Francesco Emilio Borrelli quoted the song during a speech in the Parliament.